 As a female skater growing up in the 90s, I often found myself being the only girl at the skatepark.
 It was intimidating to be a young woman and a minority in an aggressive male-dominated space, especially as a beginner.
 Fortunately, the landscape is evolving and attitudes are changing.
-Women's skateboarding has been added to the 2021 Olympic Games for the first time in history, and there are a growing number of organizations such as Skate Like A Girl, Quell Skateboarding and Grl Swirl that host skate clinics and events to create an inclusive and safe space for women and non-binary people to learn new skills, get support and build confidence.
+Women's skateboarding has been added to the 2020 Olympic Games for the first time in history, and there are a growing number of organizations that host skate clinics and events to create an inclusive and safe space for women, trans and non-binary people to learn new skills, get support and build confidence.

 Follow this project on Instagram @everybodyskate